 Avoid Massaging the Lower Face

-This can cause the filler to move, which may increase the swelling and can interfere with the effects of the procedure.
+This can cause the filler to move, which may increase swelling and can interfere with the effects of the procedure.

 Drinking can increase bruising and swelling, so it is best to avoid alcohol for 24 hours before and after the treatment.